 Staying active improves healing by improving blood flow.
-After some types of surgery, the doctor may recommend avoiding lifting, pulling, straining, exercise, or sports for a month after surgery.
+After some types of surgery, your healthcare provider may recommend avoiding lifting, pulling, straining, exercise or sports for a month after surgery.
 Following these instructions will prevent opening of the incision line and promote healing.

 How long does it take for an incision to heal?

-Good incision care can help ensure that it heals well and an infection doesn’t develop.
+Good incision care can help ensure that it heals well and infection doesn’t develop.
 In most cases, a surgical incision heals in about two weeks.
 More complex surgical incisions will take longer to heal.
-Patients with other medical conditions or taking certain medications may need a little extra time to heal.
+If you have other medical conditions or are taking certain medications, your healing time may differ.

 When to Call the Doctor

 When is it important to call the doctor?

 Call the doctor if you experience:

 - Bleeding that does not stop with pressure.

 - If there is any sign of infection.